fross123/csv_to_qlab/README.md

 # CSV to QLAB

-## Using the flask framework, it is possible to batch import MIDI cues into QLab from a .csv file.
+*Using a flask application, it is possible to batch import MIDI cues into QLab from a .csv file.*

 ## To run without docker:
 - ensure you have python3 installed